-The Star Bunkhouse was my base for 2 nights when I arrived in Brecon Beacons National Park.
-My plan was to climb nearby Pen Y Fan, about 25-minute drive away so a great location for me.
-It’s a wonderful place for anyone that loves hiking, cycling or really anything outdoors.
+The Star Bunkhouse was my base for 2 nights when I arrived in Brecon Beacons National Park back when I did my National Parks mini tour in 2017.
+My plan was to climb nearby Pen Y Fan, about 25-minute drive away so it was a great location for me.
+Bwlch is a wonderful place for anyone that loves hiking, cycling or really anything outdoors.

 Star Bunkhouse is in the east of Brecon Beacons National Park.
 Close to South Wales’ highest mountain Pen y Fan.
 It’s situated in the small village of Bwlch, on the A40 between Brecon and Crickhowell.
 About an hour’s drive to Cardiff and 1 hour 15 minutes to Swansea.